-A: Yours is a heart-breaking situation and our heart truly feels for you.
+Answer: Yours is a heartbreaking situation and our heart truly feels for you.
 Witnessing your son being neglected by his dad is painful, and you shouldn’t dismiss or minimise your feelings – both for you and your son’s sake.

 After you’ve acknowledged and sorted out your own emotions, it’s important that you give your son the opportunity to identify and express his feelings, too.
 This is because children can’t grasp the complex dynamics of broken relationships.
 They don’t see things for what they are, and often assume guilt for the breakup, believing that they’ve done something wrong.
 Don’t wait for your son to bring up the subject.
 He probably won’t, especially if he’s trying to be brave.